gotec/git2net/README.md

 This also installs the necessary dependencies. `git2net` depends on the `python-Levenshtein` package to compute Levenshtein distances for edited lines of code.
 On sytems running Windows, automatically compiling this C based module might fail during installation.
 In this case, unofficial Windows binaries can be found [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-levenshtein), which might help you get started.

 ## How to use git2net
+After installation, we suggest to check out our tutorial, detailing how to get started using `git2net`.
+We also provide detailed inline documentation serving as reference.

-We have publised some motivating results as well as details on the mining algorithm in "git2net - Mining Time-Stamped Co-Editing Networks from Large git Repositories.
-Together with the paper we have released a jupyter notebook reproducing the majority of the results shown in the paper on [zenodo.org](https://zenodo.org/record/2587483#.XK4LPENoSCg).
-This notebook also serves as tutorial introducing the functionality of `git2net`.
+In addition, we have publised some motivating results as well as details on the mining algorithm in ["git2net - Mining Time-Stamped Co-Editing Networks from Large git Repositories"](https://arxiv.org/abs/1903.10180).
+Together with the paper, we have further released a jupyter notebook (using an early version of `git2net`) reproducing the majority of the results shown in the paper on [zenodo.org](https://zenodo.org/record/2587483#.XK4LPENoSCg).

 ## How to cite git2net